Nearsoft/apprentice/07 - Javascript/README.md

 - Start with a letter, underscore (`_`), or dollar sign (`$`).
 - After the first letter, you can use numbers, as well as letters, underscores, or dollar signs.
-- Don’t use any of Javascript’s reserved keywords.
+- Don’t use any of JavaScript’s reserved keywords.

 Variable names are case-sensitive, so `myVar`, `MyVar`, and `myvar` are all different variables.